Port Moresby Airfield Complex: Durand Airfield (17 Mile Drome)

 Opened in early 1942, was used as a frontline airfield for fighters and medium bombers during all of 1943.
 Consisted of a single main runway, running roughly NW-SE was constructed by the 808th Airborne Engineers, and completed in August 1942.
 The runway was separate from the dispersal and camp areas, where revetments were carved into hillsides and taxiways elevated for drainage.
 Gun pits built of 55 gallon drums for anti-aircraft were built on the surrounding hills, and buildings on concrete slabs, or tents on gravel from the nearby quarry.

-A single main runway, running roughly NW-SE was constructed by the 808th Airborne Engineers, and completed in August 1942.
-The runway was separate from the dispersal and camp areas, where revetments were carved into hillsides and taxiways elevated for drainage.
-Gun pits built of 55 gallon drums for anti-aircraft were built on the surrounding hills, and buildings on concrete slabs, or tents on gravel from the nearby quarry.